 - Interpretation of results and suggestions for use of these indices in the four MCC research programs

 Service 2: Molecular biological manipulation of biological systems with which to investigate redox signals, including measurements of mitochondrial function.
-Seahorse analysis ($35/sample).
+Seahorse 96 well analysis ($100/sample plate).
+Seahorse 8 well analysis ($50/sample plate).
 Molecular biological manipulation of redox signaling ($50/sample).
-Assay of redox enzymes ($10/sample).
+Assay of redox enzymes ($15/sample).

 - Seahorse Biosciences instrumental analyses to monitor changes on oxygen consumption and pH in intact cells simultaneously using a microtiter plate platform (for example, to facilitate dose-response studies of chemotherapeutics).